Providers

 })

 NuxtHub simplifies Cloudflare deployment by automatically managing KV namespaces, databases, and other resources.
-By default, the module uses filesystem storage which works seamlessly with NuxtHub deployments.
+By default, the module uses filesystem storage which works with NuxtHub deployments.

 export default defineNuxtConfig({